collorg/halfORM/README.md

 The `get` method returns an object whose fields are constrained with the values of the corresponding row in the database.
 It raises an [ExpectedOneError](https://github.com/collorg/halfORM/blob/master/half_orm/relation_errors.py) Exception if 0 or more than 1 rows match the intention.
+The returned object is a singleton (see below).

 ```py
 gaston = Person(last_name='Lagaffe').get()